SE-ML/se-ml.github.io/_best_practices/01-discriminatory_attributes.md

 related: Other related practices #
 dependencies: Similarities, differences and connections to other practices #
 survey_question: Q94 #
+survey_item: We prevent potentially discriminatory data attributes (such as gender or ethnicity) from being used as model features.
 ---

 Some Description